Fil/pangea/docs/loaders/email-timestamps.md

 # email timestamps

 A friend who operates a fairly large mailing-list wanted to know how quickly the server delivered its messages, with Mailman and postfix.
-I saved the following command as `data/email-timestamps.txt.sh`:
+I saved the following command as `docs/data/email-timestamps.txt.sh`:

 ```sh echo run=false
 ssh example.org "awk '/status=sent/ {print \$1, \$2, \$3}' /var/log/mail.log"
 ```

 This short data loader connects to the server and echoes a timestamp for each log that contains `status=sent`.
-We can then create a chart to answer the question:
+A simple histogram then answers the question:

 ```js echo
 display(Plot.rectY(ts, Plot.binX()).plot({marginLeft: 60}));